 Page

 1. Executive summary 1

 2. Significant audit, accounting and financial reporting matters 2

-3. Summary of unadjusted and adjusted items 4

-4. Other required communications 5
+3. Other required communications 4

-5. Internal control recommendations 6
+4. Internal control recommendations 5

 Appendices

 Appendix A: Draft financial statements

 Appendix B: Management representation letter

 The matters raised in this and other reports that will flow from the audit are only those that have come to our attention arising from or relevant to our audit that we believe need to be brought to your attention.
 They are not a comprehensive record of all the matters arising and, in particular, we cannot be held responsible for reporting all risks in your business or all internal control weaknesses.
 This report has been prepared solely for your use and should not be quoted in whole or in part without our prior written consent.
 No responsibility to any third party is accepted, as the report has not been prepared for, and is not intended for, any other purpose.
 Comments and conclusions should only be taken in context of the financial statements as a whole as we do not mean to express an opinion on any individual item or accounting estimate.